 The Skin of Culture and Hair (SOCAH) Center was founded on the principle that a healthy lifestyle can significantly improve the overall health of an individual’s hair, skin, and nails.
 SOCAH Center is a comprehensive dermatology medical practice that focuses on making your brand ready for life’s everyday events through medical, aesthetic, surgical, and cosmetic treatments.
 We specialize in medical hair loss disorders and provide management of hair loss disorders to the general public and education to stylists, barbers, and trichologists.

 Dr. Hill has created a comprehensive style of treatment that is personalized for each individual depending on his/her lifestyle decisions, culture and comfort level towards medical or holistic treatments.
 Together, the patient and Dr. Hill will decide the best treatment regimen that adequately fits the individual’s lifestyle.

 We differ from a traditional practice in that we hold fewer patients so that we can build a rapport with each patient and provide quality medical care.

 *We offer virtual appointments to all current patients who have been previously evaluated by Dr. Hill.

-Meet Dr. Nikki Hill, Board Certified Dermatologist, Medical Hair Loss Expert, & Founder of Skin of Culture and Hair Center
+Meet Dr. Nikki Hill, Board Certified Dermatologist, Hair Transplant Surgeon, Medical Hair Loss Expert, & Founder of Skin of Culture and Hair Center